 In addition to warning residents of severe weather, the sirens may also be used to alert the community of a hazardous materials leak or another dangerous event in the community.
 In this case, residents should turn into their television or radio to determine the nature of the siren.

-For more information on severe weather in Scott County, visit the Scott County Emergency Management website.
+For more information about severe weather in Scott County, visit Scott County Emergency Management.

 Floods are one of the country's most common disasters, and whether they occur quickly (flash flooding) or over time, they can wreak havoc for homes, businesses and motorists.
 Here are some resources to help you prepare for a potential flood:

 - City of Shakopee Storm Water Drainage System

 - National Flood Insurance Program - FEMA FloodSmart